-Please take appropriate steps to protect information (electronic and hardcopy) and information systems.
-Protection of information and cybersecurity are constantly evolving to recognize new threats and technologies.
+This communication reinforces ExxonMobil’s expectation that you take appropriate steps to protect information (electronic and hardcopy) and information systems in your control from new and evolving risks of cyber attackers.
 You should maintain appropriate data protection and cybersecurity measures based on professional guidance and best practices.

-If there are circumstances where information related to ExxonMobil is compromised or potentially compromised, you should promptly bring such circumstances to our attention.
+If there are circumstances where you suspect information related to ExxonMobil is compromised, you should promptly bring such circumstances to our attention.
 Please contact ExxonMobil if you have any suspicions as to whether an email purportedly from ExxonMobil is actually from our company.
-Also, we request that you be alert to cybersecurity attacks that rely on personal inattention, such as “phishing” attacks or other suspicious emails containing attachments or links that could potentially compromise computer systems.
+Also, we request that you regularly train your personnel on cybersecurity, including training to be alert to cybersecurity attacks that rely on personal inattention, such as “phishing” attacks or other suspicious emails containing attachments or links that could potentially compromise computer systems.

 More and more countries around the world are adopting data protection or data privacy laws, which regulate the collection and processing of information, including personal information.
 These laws deal not only with how such information is collected and stored, but also the purpose(s) for which it is used.
 In addition, in many countries there are also particular restrictions on how personal information is transferred across national borders and to third parties.

 ExxonMobil is committed to protecting the personal information of its employees, contractors, vendors, customers and other third parties with whom it deals.
-If you have not already done so, please ensure that you adopt adequate safeguards to keep all personal data used pursuant to your agreement with ExxonMobil secure, and that you have in place procedures to ensure your activities fully comply with applicable data privacy and data protection laws.
+If you have not already done so, please ensure that you adopt adequate safeguards to keep all personal data used pursuant to your agreement with ExxonMobil secure, and that you have controls and tools in place to ensure compliance with applicable data privacy laws.